 Striking appearance and easy to carry

 For a laptop in its price range, the Pavilion has a luxurious appearance due to the use of aluminum in the housing.
 Furthermore, all edges are neatly finished, the keyboard looks fine and the edges around the screen are pretty thin, which provides relatively more screen space.
 Also the new design of the speakers is striking: it gives the HP a bit of a design look.
 With 1.9 kg the laptop is also reasonably light, which is of course handy if you take it with you in your bag.

-If you're looking for a laptop, it's a good idea to know how it types, whether the screen properly displays your favorite movies, and whether the touchpad isn't outdated.
+If you're looking for a laptop, it's good to know what it's like to type on, whether the screen properly displays your favorite movies, and if the touchpad isn't outdated.
 We'll also tell you a thing or two about pre-installed programs.

 Great keyboard and a sensitive trackpad

 The keyboard does what it has to do.
 We think the keys work fine, but the keyboard itself is not illuminated.
 That is unfortunate but is not a problem if you type blind.
 However, the arrow keys are a bit small.
 The touchpad works fine, but is sensitive.
 You have enough space to move your finger along the trackpad, but it is sensitive to tapping and clicking.
 Fortunately, this is adjustable, so you make the trackpad as accurate as you want.

 Sharp image and sound